-Kashmiri embroidery, which is also called Kashida embroidery, is a type of needlework from the Kashmir region of India.
-This is one of the most beautiful forms of embroidery in the country, distinguished by its use of a single long stitch to make the design.
-In fact, the whole design is made with one or two embroidery stitches which are expertly executed by the embroidery craftsman.
+Kashmiri – Embroidari, also known as Kashyada embroidery, is a type of needle work from the Kashmir region of India.
+It is one of the most beautiful forms of embroidery in the country, characterized by the use of a single long stitch to create design.
+In fact, the entire design is made with one or two embroidery masks that are professionally performed by the embroidery craftsman.

-This is what makes Kashmiri embroidery designs extremely unique.
-This ancient art started as a small cottage industry in the 11th century and then, over the years, became a favorite with the aristocracy and eventually, the Mughal nobility.
-Today, it is considered one of the most gorgeous types of embroidery in the world.
+This is the one that makes Kashmiri embroidery design very unique.
+This ancient art began as a small cabin industry in the 1000s and over the years became a favorite among the elite and eventually Mughal Badppan.
+Today it is considered one of the most magnificent embroidery in the world.

-Kashmiri embroidery work is famous for the smooth, expert manner in which a single stitch is utilized to create elaborate designs.
-The entire design on a fabric will be created with maximum two stitches, which can be of many different types, from the chain stitch, the satin stitch, the slanted darn stitch, the herringbone stitch and the stem stitch.
-The typical base of the fabric is silk, wool or cotton; wool is the most commonly used as it is commonly available in the area.
-The thread used is usually a fine woolen one, though nowadays other materials are used as well.
-Pashmina, a type of fine and light-weight wool, is the most famous export of Kashmir and Pashmina garments with Kashmiri embroidery work are the most coveted items from this region.
+The work with Kashmiri embroidery is known for smooth, expert methods where a single stitch is used to create a detailed design.
+The entire design of a fabric will be made with a maximum of two masks, which can be of many different types from chain stitches, satin stitches, oblique daran -stitches, herring pavement and tribal.
+The specific base of the fabric is silk, wool or cotton; Wool is often used, as it is usually available in the area.
+The thread used is usually a good wool, although today other materials are also used.
+Pashmina, a type of nice and light wool, is the most famous export of Kashmir and Pashmina clothes with Kashmiri embroidery work are the most prestigious goods from the region.

 The thread used is usually a fine woolen one, though nowadays other materials are used as well.
 Pashmina, a type of fine and light-weight wool, is the most famous export of Kashmir and Pashmina garments with Kashmiri embroidery work are the most coveted items from this region.
 Kashmiri embroidery patterns are usually created on pastel colored backgrounds, in threads of white, beige or pale yellow.
 The artisans traditionally aimed at blending the thread color with the base color to create a uniquely three-dimensional effect; nowadays, however, brighter colors such as pink, blue and green are used for the base as well as the embroidery threads.